Year 4

 Key Messages/Dates

-- PE is on a Thursday.
+- PE is on a Friday.
 Please ensure that your children come to school in full PE kit.

-- Multiplication Table Check (MTC) - Within the 2-week period from Monday 2 June 2025.
+- Multiplication Table Check (MTC) - TBC.

 What are we learning in Year 4 this half term?